 During SIEA flap reconstruction surgery, an incision is made along your bikini line.
 Then, a portion of skin, fat, and blood vessels is taken from the lower half of your belly and moved up to your chest and formed into a breast shape.
 No muscle is moved in a SIEA flap.

-The tiny blood vessels that feed the tissue of your new breast are matched to blood vessels in your chest and carefully reattached under a microscope.
+The tiny blood vessels in the flap, which is the tissue that now makes up your new breast, are matched to blood vessels in your chest and carefully reattached under a microscope.

 SIEA flap reconstruction surgery takes about 6 to 8 hours.